 A Verizon-bound LTE equivalent of the HTC EVO?
 Nope, that's no longer just a blissful dream for Big Red users, as @black_man_x, a Verizon employee working in the LTE division, yesterday tweeted out the following message:

 To add on to that, he went on to tell Droid Life that the pictures of the Incredible HD that BGR obtained a few months ago are legit, although the device has since been "refined a bit."
-We've already seen one great EVO look-a-like, so let's hope this aluminum-clad beast is another.
 Read More

 Next up in the seemingly endless line of future Android phones we know almost nothing about: one of Verizon and LG's future LTE devices.